savinamdaris/SmarterTestingWithAI/API_Tests/README.md

   npm run api-test
   ```

+  This will run all requests in the Postman collection and generate an HTML report (`newman-report.html`).

 Endpoints and test cases are based on the Postman collection example.
 ## Troubleshooting Tip
 If you have issues starting the mock server (e.g., port already in use), you can check and kill processes using the port: